youngker/apparmor-wiki/EnvironmentVariables.md

 safe/unsafe version of exec rules, environment is scrubbed by glibc, list changes depending on version of glibc, may not be scrubbed if different libc is used.

-# AppArmor environment variable mediation and scrubbing
+# Profile environment variable mediation and scrubbing

 Because libc environment scrubbing is insufficient in many cases (eg. interpreters), AppArmor provides a means to specify what the environment should look like when an application starts running.